JumanaBaharul/Rumor-and-Misinformation-Propagation/README.md

 This repository implements an **Enhanced Graph-Based Rumor and Misinformation Propagation Detection system** based on the research paper "Propagation Tree Is Not Deep: Adaptive Graph Contrastive Learning Approach for Rumor Detection" (https://arxiv.org/pdf/2508.07201).

+## Why the current pipeline struggles

+Propagation trees are synthetic, not the real cascades. `build_propagation_graph` fabricates the reply structure with random fan-out and random node attributes instead of using the retweet/reply chains supplied in the Twitter15/16 dataset.
+Because the graph topology and temporal statistics are sampled independently of the labels, the models are trying to learn from noise, which drives the metrics toward chance level.

+Temporal features are derived from hashes of the tweet IDs. `create_temporal_features` maps each tweet ID to pseudo time-of-day, weekday, and timestamp values by modular arithmetic on the ID.
+These proxies do not reflect actual posting dynamics and therefore cannot encode the propagation patterns that separate rumors from non-rumors.

+Node features mostly reuse the source tweet features.
+Replies inherit the source text features (except for a few random overrides), so every node in the cascade looks almost identical.
+Graph encoders need discriminative node-level signals to build meaningful representations.

+Dataset splitting ignores class balance.
+The trainer performs a raw `random_split` without stratification on the heavily imbalanced Twitter15/16 labels, so some classes can disappear from the validation or test sets, making the reported precision/recall unreliable and destabilizing training.

+## What to do next

+Parse the real conversation trees.
+Use the `structure.txt` files in each dataset to reconstruct the genuine reply graph (tweet IDs, parent IDs, timestamps).
+Once you build the actual propagation tree, you can attach credible temporal intervals (time since source, depth in cascade) instead of synthetic numbers.

+Recompute node features from each tweet’s content and metadata.
+For every node in the reconstructed tree, load the associated tweet text from `tweets/<tweet_id>.json` (or the provided text dump) and extract textual, sentiment, and user features per node.
+Reserve global features (e.g., total cascade size) for graph-level attributes.

+Derive temporal encodings from real timestamps.
+Convert the tweet creation times into relative delays (seconds/minutes since the root), absolute clock features, and rolling statistics such as growth rate.
+Temporal Graph Networks will only benefit if these values mirror actual diffusion speed.

+Add edge direction and type information from the dataset.
+Distinguish between reply, retweet, and quotation edges if available, and store the parent-child order so temporal models can process streams chronologically.

+Adopt stratified or event-based splits.
+Replace the plain `random_split` with stratified sampling (e.g., `StratifiedKFold`) or leave-one-event-out evaluation to keep label proportions stable across train/val/test sets.

+Benchmark against simpler baselines.
+Before fine-tuning the TGNN or Transformer-GNN, evaluate logistic regression or traditional GCNs on graph-level features to verify that the processed data carries predictive signal.

+Tune hyperparameters with validation curves.
+Once the data pipeline is trustworthy, search learning rates, hidden sizes, dropout, and training epochs—especially important for small datasets like Twitter15/16.

 ## 🚀 **NOVELTY & ENHANCEMENTS**

 ### **Beyond the Base Paper:**